 Section 5.
 Quorum.
 Twenty voting members must be present at a meeting to transact business except that twenty elected PCOs must be present to transact any business on which only they may vote.

 Section 1.
-All voting members may vote on all business of this Organization except as provided in Article X, Section 1, and except that only elected or appointed PCOs may vote in the election and removal of the Chairperson, First Vice Chairperson, Committee men and women and Alternate Committee men and women to the Executive Board of the King County Democratic Central Committee, and to the State Democratic Central Committee.
+All voting members may vote on all business of this Organization except as provided in Article X, Section 1, and except that only elected or appointed PCOs may vote in the adoption and amendment of Bylaws and in the election and removal of the Chairperson, First Vice Chairperson, Committee man and woman and Alternate Committee man and woman to the Executive Board of the King County Democratic Central Committee, and to the State Democratic Central Committee.

 Section 2.
-The election of all Officers, Committee men and women and Alternate Committee men and women shall be by written ballot provided that at least two persons were nominated for any given position.
+The election of all Officers, Committee men and women, Alternate Committee men and women, and Precinct Committee Officers shall be by written ballot provided that at least two persons were nominated for any given position.

 Section 3.
 Nominations and elections shall be held one position at a time, and shall be decided by a majority of those voting.
 If no nominee receives a majority on the first ballot, the candidate receiving the least votes shall be eliminated, and on each succeeding ballot the same rule shall apply until one nominee receives the required majority.
 A tie shall be decided by the flip of a coin.